 Most of the patients we see in developing countries are suffering from diseases that are preventable.
 Of all their medical needs, the greatest by far is for reliable health care information.
 Although life-saving information is available from the best evidence-based sources, it seldom reaches our patients or even their health care providers.
 This program enables the integration of primary care and community health at the hospital, clinic/health center, and family/community levels of care.

 - DOWNLOAD FREE – Available for download in English, Spanish, Mandarin, French and Khmer.

 - Click here for instructions on how to use materials.

-- Corresponding Health Education Program and CHE Lesson Plans and Picture Books can be downloaded from the "Sample Lessons" as well as from the "For Members" section of the website.
+- Corresponding Health Education Program and CHE Lesson Plans and Picture Books can be downloaded from the GCN Members area of this website.

 Health Education Program Handbook and Illustrations- ENGLISH